reydominictome/Patuti/README.md

 # Patuti
-Patuti JS game for school assignment/project.
+A small game where players use directional keys to dodge bullets.
-Uses vanilla JS
+Uses Jquery.